Keynote speakers

 Georgi Gospodinov

 Georgi Gospodinov is a renowned Bulgarian writer, poet, and essayist, celebrated for his innovative contributions to contemporary literature.
 His works, including The Physics of Sorrow and Natural Novel, have earned critical acclaim for their profound exploration of memory, identity, and the complexities of human experience.
 Gospodinov's unique narrative style blends elements of fiction, philosophy, and history, offering readers a deeply reflective and engaging experience.
-Translated into numerous languages, he has gained international recognition and has received prestigious literary awards.
+Translated into more than 25 languages, he has gained international recognition and has received prestigious literary awards.

-214 hits
+823 hits